josefjadrny/js-chess-engine/README.md

 <BR/>

-## In conclusion - why another chees engine?
+## In conclusion - why another chess engine?
 I am not a chess pro.
 My father is.
 When I was ten, I had an Atari (with Turbo Basic), and I was hoping for new PC.
 My father told me, make me a computer program, which beat me in chess, and I buy you a new PC.